Alza

-Alza Corporation was a pharmaceutical and medical systems company.
+Alza Corporation was an American pharmaceutical and medical systems company.

 Background

 Founded in 1968 by Dr. Alejandro Zaffaroni; the company's name is a portmanteau of his name.
 Alza was a major pioneer in the field of drug delivery systems, bringing over 20 prescription pharmaceutical products to market, and employing about 10,000 people during 20 years.
 In 2001, Alza was acquired by Johnson & Johnson via a stock-for-stock transaction worth US$10.5 billion.

 Drug delivery platforms

 The company owns the patents on the following delivery platforms: